Abhishek-759/Steam-game-recommend/README.md

 &emsp;$ git push heroku master<br>
 6. Now, you can go to https://dashboard.heroku.com/apps and check your web application, change its name and have full control over it. <br>

 <h4> There you go.
-Your website is deployed and completely functional!
+Your website is deployed and completely functional! <br>
-<b> To check the working model of the app, go to: https://steam-recommendation.herokuapp.com/
+<h5> To check the working model of the app, go to: https://steam-recommendation.herokuapp.com/